Guernsey schools to share timetable and teachers

 The minister said moving to a federation would help to improve standards and address "a number of challenges".

-"The current structure of secondary education means that schools sometimes have difficulty in delivering minority subjects," Mr Sillars said.
+"The current structure of secondary education means that schools sometimes have difficulty in delivering minority subjects," Deputy Sillars said.

 "Not all students can access the same breadth of opportunities and we are not sharing best practice and our best teachers across all our schools.